Swinging through northern Wisconsin: Hayward

 Heading for Hayward

 The course was first built on the Hayward city line in 1924 as a member-owned golf and tennis club.
-After some changes in ownership, the Hayward Civic Club took over and currently is in charge.
+After some changes in ownership, the Hayward Civic Club took over.

 The club acquired land across the road for a second nine, and in 1998, Ken Killian redesigned the original nine to match the style and rolling topography of the newer nine.